 Finding and removing clichés doesn't need to be intimidating.

 All you need is a systematic plan and the right tools at your disposal to make sure you don't have readers complaining that your story is clichéd.

 In this course, I want to teach you the methods I use to remove clichés from my own stories.

-If you have (or fear you have) clichés in your story and you don't know how to fix them, this course is designed for authors like yourself.
+If you have (or fear you have) clichés in your story and you don't know how to fix them, this course is designed for authors like you.